Sébastien Vézina Partner, Lawyer

 Professional Hockey

-• Representation of Luc Robitaille, President of the Los Angeles Kings hockey club, in connection with speaking engagements
+• Representation of Luc Robitaille, President of the Los Angeles Kings hockey club, in connection with speaking engagements; and

 Junior Hockey and M18 AAA

-• Representation of the Quebec Major Junior Hockey League in connection with updating its legal structure and governance, including creating and organizing a new entity under the Canada Not-for-profit Corporations Act, reviewing its governance structure and drafting its new constitution and regulations
+• Representation of the Quebec Maritimes Junior Hockey League in connection with updating its legal structure and governance, including creating and organizing a new entity under the Canada Not-for-profit Corporations Act, reviewing its governance structure and drafting its new constitution and regulations;

-• Representation of a lender in connection with a corporate loan granted to the Val-d’Or Foreurs hockey club, a member of the Quebec Major Junior Hockey League
+• Representation of a lender in connection with a corporate loan granted to the Val-d’Or Foreurs hockey club, a member of the Quebec Major Junior Hockey League; and

 Other Sports

-• Representation of Groupe Yvon Michel Inc. (GYM) in connection with permitting procedures and exhibitions of boxing events in multifunctional arenas and casinos
+• Representation of Groupe Yvon Michel Inc. (GYM) in connection with permitting procedures and exhibitions of boxing events in multifunctional arenas and casinos; and

 Brand, Publicity and Sponsorship

-• Representation of a leading sponsor of the Canadian Football League (CFL) in connection with the negotiation of a sponsorship agreement
+• Representation of a leading sponsor of the Canadian Football League (CFL) in connection with the negotiation of a sponsorship agreement; and

 Distinctions